muazkal/ad-preparing-active-directory-in-azure/README.md

  - From Client-1, open PowerShell and run ipconfig /all
  - The output for the DNS settings should show DC-1’s private IP Address
 <img src="Annotation 2025-01-16 061043.png">

+<h2>YOU DID IT.
+Now, it's time to install Active Directory in the domain controller</h2>